[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 (h) Evidence of influence on the teaching of colleagues outside the university and on the pedagogy of the nominees discipline or other disciplines;

 (i) The publication of books, articles, reviews, and other evidence particular to teaching activities.
-Publications shall be in refereed scholarly journals or sources customary to the field of teaching excellence.
+Such publications must be in refereed scholarly journals or sources customary to the field of teaching excellence.
 Although publications may be used to support a nomination, it is not intended that publications be a primary criterion for selection; and

-(j) Letters of support by colleagues and/or former students external to Texas Tech University.
+(j) Letters of support from colleagues and/or former students external to Texas Tech University.

 f.
-Packets not meeting the requirements set forth in this OP will be disqualified.
+Packets not meeting the requirements set forth in this OP will not be considered.

 g.
 Questions pertaining to the award eligibility and criteria for selection should be directed to the chair of the Executive Council of the Teaching Academy.

-Attachment B: Rating Sheet for The Chancellor's Council Distinguished Teaching Award
+Attachment B: The Chancellor's Council Distinguished Teaching Award Scoring Rubric

 OP Categories